 Shares may become available on later-stage platforms as the company grows and raises more private funds.

-Investors can monitor pre-IPO investing platforms such as EquityZen, Equitybee, Forge Global, and Linqto for share availability.
+Investors can monitor pre-IPO investing platforms such as EquityZen, Hiive, Equitybee, Forge Global, and Linqto for share availability.

 Expect to pay at least a $10,000 investment minimum.
 In some cases, the minimum investment is much higher.